Yasuyuki Okamura: Feature film

-Yasuyuki Okamura was the star of the 1989 film Peach: I'll Do Anything For You (Peach-どんなことをしてほしいのぼくに, Peach: Donna koto wo shite hoshii no boku ni).
+Yasuyuki Okamura was the star of the 1989 film Peach: I'll Do Anything For You (Peach-どんなことをしてほしいのぼくに, Peach: Donna koto o shite hoshii no boku ni).
 It originally premiered in select theatres in 1989, before being released on video in 1990.
 Seven tracks from Okamura's first three albums, along with several exclusive instrumental arrangements, make up the soundtrack.
 It was directed by Isaku Sakanishi with a screenplay written by Kyoji Matsumoto.
 The film received mixed to positive reviews, with criticism directed towards the casual, "ad-libbed" nature of the film, while many Okamura fans enjoyed it for the same reason.

 The story follows Yasuyuki, an amateur musician living alone in Tokyo, supported by an allowance from his parents.
 He doesn't go to college or have a steady job, but instead spends his days travelling through Tokyo with artist Eriko (Kahori Fujii) and punk pizza delivery boy Kinta (Kazuhiko Kanayama).
 Yasuyuki cannot figure out his place in the world, or what he truly wants.
 One day, the group runs into a man who turns out to be Eriko's fiancé, and it is revealed that Eriko is actually from a wealthy elite family.
 She leaves with the man, and seems to disappear, with rumours circulating that she's going to marry him in South America after graduation.
 The trio breaks up, and it's up to Yasuyuki to search for his friends, and his own purpose in life.